Start by clicking on "Fill out the template"

 Answer a few questions and your document is created automatically.

 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

 The Share Transfer Form (also called the Share Transfer Instrument) is a standard document required for the transfer of shares in a company.
 It is used when a shareholder intends to sell or transfer their company shares to another party.

-It details the particulars of the party selling or transferring (the transferor) their shares to another (the transferee), the amount of shares to be transferred, the cost or value of each share, the company whose shares are transferred etc.
+It outlines the particulars of the party selling or transferring (the transferor) their shares to another (the transferee), the amount of shares to be transferred, the cost or value of each share, the company whose shares are transferred etc.

 Shares are fixed identifiable units of capital that represents a member's stake in a company.
 Once a party holds shares in a company, that party becomes a member of the company with the right to transfer and transmit the shares.
 Note that before a party can make this transfer, that party must hold shares in that company and can not transfer more than it has.

 The two major classes of shares that can be transferred are as follows:

 This document is used by a party who intends to transfer their shares in a company to another party.
 The party transferring its shares could be a company, a person, or any other organization.

 Under the law, except the Articles of Association state otherwise, a shareholder of a private company is prohibited from transferring their shares to a non-member without first offering the same shares to the existing shareholders.
 Therefore, if a shareholder intends to transfer their shares to a non-member, they must ensure that the company's Articles permit such transfer before completing this document.